• Menu

 They’ve stolen the honey of children

-To manufacture their diabetic propaganda:
+to manufacture their diabetic propaganda:

-The soda-can-American-Dream!
+the soda-can-American-Dream!

 See, America is the land that without irony

-Sells cigarettes and Nicotine gum
+sells cigarettes and Nicotine gum

-And diet pills and Coca-Cola
+and diet pills and Coca-Cola

-Side-by-side at the checkout counter:
+side-by-side at the checkout counter:

 What becomes of a people immune to irony?